losoliveirasilva/mongol/README.md

 # Installing the mongocxx driver on Windows 7

 ## Motivation
 I tried to install it using the [MongoDB official documentation](http://mongodb.github.io/mongo-cxx-driver/mongocxx-v3/installation/) but I found errors during installation, and they use Visual Studio.
-Since there's not a good guide to install and use mongocxx driver on Windows without using Visual Studio, I decide to make my own.
+Since there's not a good guide to install and use mongocxx driver on Windows without using Visual Studio, I decide to make my own using MinGW.

 ## Author’s Note
 If you can, please don't use Windows.
 There are a lot Linux distributions and I'm certain you can find one that suits you.
 All the errors I found during the installation were beacause I was using Windows.
 Only use Windows to development if you **must** test on a Windows machine.